-SNHU Announces Scholarship and Special Housing for Campus Gamers
+SNHU Announces eSports Scholarship and Special Housing for Campus Gamers

 Over the past decade, SNHU has not only successfully reversed its declining student numbers but also built up one of the nation’s most respected online programs.
 The institution is now consistently lauded as a university known for high-quality programs, innovation, and outstanding leadership.
 This week, SNHU once again proved that it is an institution committed to thinking outside the box.

-Starting in fall 2019, SNHU will sponsor esports scholarships for both new and current students to help gamers more easily pursue a college education.
+Beginning in fall 2019, SNHU will offer esports scholarships to both new and current students to help gamers more easily pursue a college education.
 But that is not the only thing SNHU will be doing to attract and retain gamers.
 As stated on the SNHU website, they also intend to offer “gamer-specific housing.”
-Gamers will have the option of living with fellow gamers in a 48-student, pod-style housing arrangement on the third floor of one of the university’s existing residences.
+Gamers will have the option of living with other gamers in one of the university’s existing residences.
 As they emphasize on their website, now gamers will “be able to eat, sleep, and breathe esports” at SNHU.

 The institution’s varsity esports program will be the first program of its kind in New Hampshire and one of the few programs of its kind in New England.
-Once the program is up and running, about 20 members will represent SNHU at local, regional, and national competitions by competing in games such as League of Legends, Overwatch, Hearthstone, and Fortnite.
+Once the program is up and running, about 20 members will represent SNHU at esport events across the country.

 While varsity esports might sound a bit unusual and even antithetical to other educational pursuits, many top administrators at SNHU and researchers believe that in a digital age, esports are a vital part of young people’s lives and should be a vital part of campus life both in and beyond the classroom.